flectra-hq/documentation-user/general/auth/google.rst

 .. image:: media/google04.png
     :align: center

-- Fill in your address, email and the product name (for example odoo) and then save.
+- Fill in your address, email and the product name (for example flectra) and then save.

 .. image:: media/google05.png
     :align: center

-- Then click on **Add Credentials** and select the second option (OAuth 2.0 Client ID).
+- Then click on **Create Credentials** and select the second option (OAuth 2.0 Client ID).

 .. image:: media/google06.png
     :align: center